kubernetes-sigs/kubespray/docs/advanced/dns-stack.md

 Extra domains to be forwarded to the kubernetes coredns plugin.

+### coredns_additional_configs

+Extra configuration to be added to CoreDNS configuration

 ### coredns_rewrite_block

 [Rewrite](https://coredns.io/plugins/rewrite/) plugin block to perform internal message rewriting.